Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the heating system to keep damage from happening.

-Flat filters ought to be replaced every month, while pleated filters should be used for about three months.
-You may also buy a washable filter that will work for about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more often.